 6. Nautilus T616 Treadmill

-This treadmill offers convenience, comfort and features the StrikeZone cushioning system to minimize impact to your joints.
+The T616 offers convenience and comfort, and features Nautilus’s StrikeZone cushioning system to minimize impact to your joints.

-Using Bluetooth technology, you can sync your workout data with the Nautilus Trainer, Nautilus Connect as well as to third party apps like MyFitnessPal.
-If you’re looking for more advanced tracking, then the Nautilus Connect allows you to analyze your data to help you improve your running or to achieve your personal best.
+Using Bluetooth technology, you can sync your workout data with the Nautilus Trainer, Nautilus Connect, or third party apps like MyFitnessPal.
+If you’re looking for more advanced tracking, Nautilus Connect allows you to analyze your data to help you improve your running or to achieve your personal best.

 The noiseless 3.0 CHP motor is strong enough for you to put it through its paces and increase the intensity of any workout.
 With a press of a button, you’ll have a smooth transition to a maximum incline of 15 percent.
 This will target various muscle groups and also help with endurance training.